behzadrigi/genlayer-multi-source-evidence-validator/DECISIONS.md

 ---

-## 7. Why Include Verified URLs in Storage?
+## 7. Why Independent Validator Recomputation (v5)?

 ### Problem
-Downstream contracts need to know not just how many sources were verified, but which specific sources were verified.
+In v2-v4, the validator only checked whether the leader's status was an allowed label (VERIFIED, PARTIAL, REJECTED).
+It did not independently recompute verified_count, total, or verified_urls.
+A malicious or faulty leader could return any value for these fields, and as long as status was one of the three allowed labels, validators would accept it.
+This broke the chain of trust because ConfidenceScorer and ReputationGuardian depend on these fields.

 ### Solution
+The validator now performs five independent checks:
+1. Shape validation: types, bounds, and total consistency.
+2. Independent recomputation: fetch every source and recompute verified_count and status.
+3. Invariant check: status must equal compute_status(count, total).
+4. Scalar comparison: validator_count == leader_count and validator_status == leader_status.
+5. Set comparison: the set of verified URLs must match exactly.

+All five checks must pass for the result to be accepted.

+### Why This Matters
+1. Leader cannot lie about status: invariant is checked.
+2. Leader cannot lie about verified_count: scalars are compared.
+3. Leader cannot lie about which URLs were verified: sets are compared.
+4. Leader cannot lie about total: total consistency is enforced.
+5. Every consequential field is bound to an independent recomputation.

+### Trade-off
+- Each validator fetches every source independently, which increases cost and time.
+- But this is exactly the real cost of genuine consensus, not a design flaw.

+---

+## 8. Why Prevent Double-Scoring in ConfidenceScorer (v5)?

+### Problem
+In v4, if calculate_score(verification_id) was called twice for the same verification, two score records would be created, and potentially applied twice downstream.

+### Solution
+Added a scored_verifications map that tracks which verification_ids have already been scored: assert verification_id not in self.scored_verifications, "Verification already scored" self.scored_verifications[verification_id] = True

+### Why This Matters
+1. Each verification can only produce one score.
+2. Downstream scoring is deterministic per verification.
+3. The overall system is idempotent with respect to verification_id.

+### Trade-off
+- One extra storage map.
+- But the protection ensures consistency.

+---

+## 9. Why Include Verified URLs in Storage?

+### Problem
+Downstream contracts and the validator need to know not just how many sources were verified, but which specific sources were verified.

+### Solution
-The VerificationRecord stores a verified_urls field as a comma-separated string.
+The VerificationRecord stores a verified_urls field as a comma-separated string, and the validator compares it as a set.

 ### Trade-off
 - Storing URLs increases storage usage slightly.